20 Weird And Wonderful Food Fads From The ’60s

 7. Jellied Meat Loaf

-While jellied meat loaf may seem odd today, in the ’60s it was considered a sophisticated dish that showcased modern cooking techniques.
-This was a bold culinary experiment that combined savory flavors with the unique texture of gelatin.
+While jellied meat loaf may seem odd today, it was considered a sophisticated dish that showcased modern cooking techniques.
+It was served at dinners and parties, reflecting the adventurous spirit of home cooks eager to impress.

 8. Ambrosia Salad